Wimborne Minster (church): Collegiate church

 In 1318 Edward II issued a document that made the minster a royal peculiar which exempted it from all diocesan jurisdiction.
 The choir used to wear scarlet robes, a legacy of this peculiar.
 Similar robes of this type are worn in Westminster Abbey and St George's Chapel at Windsor Castle.
 In 1496 Lady Margaret Beaufort, great-granddaughter of John of Gaunt and mother of Henry VII, founded a small chapel in the minster.
 With the reign of Henry VIII the remaining parts of the monastery were adopted into part of the minster to avoid being destroyed.
-However much of the wealth of the minster was confiscated by King Henry VIII.
+However much of the wealth of the minster was confiscated by Henry.

 In 1562 a grant was obtained from Queen Elizabeth I by which part of the property formerly belonging to the college, together with all ecclesiastical rights and prerogatives was returned to Wimborne and vested in twelve governors.
 The charter was surrendered to James I and a new charter was obtained from Charles I at a cost of £1,000 with the addition of an organist and singing men.
 During the Civil War, when Charles I was beheaded, his coat of arms was painted out from the wall of the minster, but on the restoration of Charles II the arms were speedily replaced and have now been restored.

 In 1846 the royal peculiar was abolished, and now all that remains of the old order is the control by 12 governors of some of the minster affairs.
 The church was renovated towards the end of the 19th century and its last addition, a vestry was added at the same time.
 Today the church is a place of visit and worship for the local community and visitors.